joetanx/joetanx.github.io/prep.md

 ### 2.2.
 Situation

-- GovTech advoacates IaC
+- GovTech compliance requires IaC
   - CyberArk software doesn't work well with auto-scaling and IaC
   - Management did not see this as priority: direction is to ask GovTech to work it out themselves
+- Small team running the GCC PIM system already stretched

 ### 2.3.
 Task

+- Help GovTech work outIaC methodology on CyberArk

 ### 2.4.
 Action